yui-mhcp/base_dl_project/README.md

 # :yum: Base Deep Learning project

-The objective of this repository is to provide a base project with the `BaseModel` class with some powerful interfaces, to allow you to create new powerful and usable projects much faster !
+The objective of this repository is to provide a base project with the `BaseModel` class + some powerful interfaces, to allow you to create new powerful and usable projects much faster !

 Furthermore, all other projects (such as [Text-To-Speech](https://github.com/yui-mhcp/text_to_speech), [Speech-To-Text](https://github.com/yui-mhcp/speech_to_text), [Siamese Networks](https://github.com/yui-mhcp/siamese_networks), ...) are completely based on the `BaseModel` class.